 Customers are increasingly preferring to book online, so many businesses are choosing to offer online options as an alternative to phone or face to face bookings.

 They can be faster and easier to manage and, unlike face to face or telephone, online booking systems allow businesses to be available for bookings around the clock, offering more convenience to customers.

 Offline businesses are increasingly driving more of their business through online channels; websites, Google listings and social media profiles, and online booking offers a way to bridge the gap between online and offline.

-In this article I’ll look at some of the benefits of using online booking systems, the key features businesses should look for when choosing a platform, and I’ll list a few popular booking systems.
+In this article I’ll look at some of the benefits of using online booking systems, the key features businesses should look for when choosing a platform, and I’ll list a few popular booking systems available in the UK.

 Why use an online booking system?

 There are several ways businesses can benefit from automated, online booking systems:

 Customers increasingly want the option of booking online, as shown by a survey by getapp.
 The survey found that online booking was the preferred option for 70% of respondents.